BMichela/ADM--HW4/README.md

 centrality measure and its name and return a graph where the nodes are colored with respect to their importance.
 The color scale starts from a clear color, which means more importance and ends with a dark color, which means less importance.

+The function 'draw_3' provides a plot of the hop distance with a color scale associated to node distance from a starting node.
+It takes as imput also the the id and the name of the author (identification of the starting node) to create an appositely label on the graph.
+The dimensions of the nodes are proportionally to the number of connections they have with the other nodes.
+The function 'draw_3_bis' is just a light and faster version (for huge distances) of the previous one, where we don't consider different colors for each level of nodes but simply a color for the starting node and one for all the others.